top of page

 8. SAFETY

-8.1 INJURIES - The Stage Manager or Adjudicator has the right to stop any item if they are of the opinion a competitor has suffered an injury or there is a possible risk of serious injury.
+the opinion a competitor has suffered an injury or there is a possible risk of serious injury.
 Items stopped may be repeated and adjudicated at an appropriate time, subject to the approval of the Adjudicator and Stage Manager.

 8.2 MINOR ACCIDENTS – Minor accidents which occur due to faulty property, choreography, or costume design are not necessarily a reason for a stop or restart of an item.
-Only the ultimate safety of the Competitor is to be considered.
+Only the ultimate safety of the competitor is to be considered.

 9. PROPS

-9.3 RESPONSIBILITY – The Committee will not be responsible for stage property not claimed on the day or after the performance.
+9.2 RESPONSIBILITY – The Committee will not be responsible for stage property not claimed on the day or after the performance.

 10. GENRES

-10.2 DEMI-CHARACTER – a portrayal of a character or story by acting ability and expressive dancing using classical techniques.
+10.2 DEMI-CHARACTER – A portrayal of a character or story by acting ability and expressive dancing using classical techniques.
 Must not contain vocal or narrative in music.

 10.3 NATIONAL – A theatrically choreographed presentation of a folk or traditional dance.
 Dance costume and music should be authentic of the country portrayed.

-10.9 SPECIAL STAGE PRESENTATION – Dancing, singing, calisthenics, physical culture or any other feature may be introduced.
+10.11 SPECIAL STAGE PRESENTATION – Dancing, singing, calisthenics, physical culture or any other feature may be introduced.
 Maximum time 30 minutes including setting and striking stage.
 May not use vocal backing whilst singing.
 No lip syncing or miming of vocals by any competitor within the Group.
 A deposit of $400.00 is required with entry – redeemable upon appearance.

 11. TIME LIMITS